agdturner/ccg-generic/README.md

 ## Status, Current Version and platform requirements
 Version 1.1.0 is developed and tested on Java 11 using Maven.
 It is available from Maven Central via: https://mvnrepository.com/artifact/io.github.agdturner/agdt-java-generic/1.1.0

+To use with Maven add the following dependency to pom.xml:
 ```
 <!-- https://mvnrepository.com/artifact/io.github.agdturner/agdt-java-generic -->
 <dependency>